joohwanko/AFINs/README.md

 Official repository for **Amortized Factor Inference Networks (AFINs)**.
 Paper: [arXiv coming soon](https://arxiv.org/).

+AFINs are amortized posterior inference networks for Bayesian models written as a prior plus observed likelihood terms.
+Given a model and data, an AFIN returns an approximate posterior in a single neural-network forward pass.

-AFINs turn typed Bayesian factor models into approximate posteriors with one neural-network forward pass.
-A trained AFIN can be used directly for one-shot inference, or as a strong proposal for corrected samplers.
+A single trained AFIN can be applied across different priors, likelihoods, numbers of observations, and latent dimensions without per-task optimization or retraining.
+The returned posterior can be used directly for one-shot inference, or as a proposal for corrected samplers such as SNIS or independence Metropolis-Hastings.

 ## Overview